hcts-hra/ecpo-data/README.md

 For more details about encoding special characters see the [Quick reference](https://github.com/exc-asia-and-europe/ecpo/wiki/Rare-Characters-and-Special-Glyphs#quickreference)

 To enter special characters use e.g. [BabelMap](http://www.babelstone.co.uk/Software/BabelMap.html) or [Babel Map Online](http://www.babelstone.co.uk/Unicode/babelmap.html)

+## License
+This project is licensed under the terms of the Creative Commons license Attribution 4.0 International (CC-BY).